Arvid Adolf Etholén

-Arvid Adolf Etholén, or Adolf Karlovich Etolin (Адольф Карлович Этолин; 9 January 1799 – 29 March 1876) was a naval officer, explorer and administrator in the Russian Empire who was employed by the Russian-American Company from July 1818.
+Arvid Adolf Etholén, or Adolf Karlovich Etolin (Адольф Карлович Этолин; 9 January 1799 – 29 March 1876) was a naval officer, explorer, ethnographic collector and administrator in the Russian Empire who was employed by the Russian-American Company from July 1818.
 He was a Swedish-speaking Finn, born in Helsinki in Finland, which was part of Sweden at the time of his birth, but was ceded to Russia in 1809.
 Etholén first reached Novoarkhangelsk (present-day Sitka, Alaska) in Russian America in the service of the Russian-American Company in 1818, rising to become Chief Manager of the Company between 1840 and 1845. ("Chief Manager" was a position sometimes referred to, though incorrectly, as "Governor").

-Career
+As Chief Manager he played a significant role in establishing Finns in key positions in the development of the colony.

+Biography

+Early career (1818–1825)

-Etholén traveled from Russia to Russian America with Vasily Golovnin in the course of Golovnin's round-the-world voyage (1817-1819) on the Kamchatka.
+Etholén traveled from Russia to Russian America with Vasily Golovnin in the course of Golovnin's round-the-world voyage (1817–1819) on the Kamchatka.
 Kiril Timofeevich Khlĕbnikov's Baranov, Chief Manager of the Russian Colonies in America (1835), quotes Baranov: "If only the Main Office could have sent me men like yourselves earlier, then I would very likely have had more success, and I would have found it pleasant to pass the time in their company!".

+Etholén transferred from the Imperial Russian Navy to the service of the Russian-American Company in July 1818.
+He served in the Pacific from 1818 to 1825 as ship's master, and was part of a group that surveyed the Bering Sea from 1822 to 1824.

+Etholén departed from Kronstadt in August 1817 and arrived at Sitka, the Company's main base, almost a year later.
+During the following years he commanded Company vessels on trading and supply voyages across the northern Pacific, and participated in two research expeditions charting the Alaskan coast as far as the Bering Strait.
+When his five-year contract ended in autumn 1824, he returned to Europe via South America, arriving in the summer of 1825.
+On his return he donated an ethnological collection to the Royal Academy of Åbo, which was unfortunately destroyed in the great fire of Turku in 1827.